This is not a surf movie. Well, it kinda is, there are waves and they do get surfed. But that’s not really what this movie is about…

 The movie also has a very tactile element to it.
 Watching it makes you really feel the cold.
 Which I thought was interesting.
 Made me want don my wetsuit… and then pee in it.
 Likely an effect of the great cinematography, or maybe just a deep rooted phobia that trudging through knee deep snow may cause my toes to blacken and slough off.
 There are not many movies that can make me feel like that, so kudos to you.

-What I really like about this movie is that I don’t think these guys had a massive budget and yet they managed to created something beautiful and got to experience something profound.
+What I really like about this movie is that these guys managed to created something beautiful and got to experience something truly profound.
 They were brave and dared greatly.
-Well done.
+Well done guys, great movie.